 For a customer interaction to be correctly attributed to a Facebook ad, the following steps are taken:

-- Facebook will try to find an existing user profile (by either phone number or email) to match the call data CallRail sends through the integration.
+- Facebook will try to find an existing user profile (by either phone number, email, or Facebook Click ID) to match the call data CallRail sends through the integration.

 - If a user profile is found, Facebook will determine if an ad was shown to that user within the attribution window.

 - If an ad was found, Facebook will attribute the interaction if it falls within their last-touch attribution model (unless you have changed to a different model).